 MQ sit's between the sending system and receiving system, as a sort of broker or proxy.
 In this way, if the receiving system is unavailable, the sending system does not get trapped in a situation where it cannot move onto it's next transmission or is bogged down trying to send the transmission over and over again.
 The sending system simply sends the data to MQ and then moves on (fire and forget).
 In this way, MQ makes it so that data tranmission is asynchronous.
 If this is something you want to implement, you can install the trial version of MQ server to see if this type of architecture will fit your needs.

-To test things out, you can put a message in the local queue.
-With the current setup, messages can only be added and removed from the local queue on the MQ server itself, which isn't really pratical from a real world scenario, thus the next step is to configure MQ so that other systems and PUT and GET messages.
+To test things out, you can put (add) a message in the local queue, display the messages in the local queue, and then get (remove) a message in the local queue.
+With the current setup, messages can only be added and removed from the local queue on the MQ server itself, which isn't really pratical from a real world scenario, thus the next step is to configure MQ so that other systems can PUT and GET messages.

-In order for another system to be able to PUT a message in the MQ queue, a server connection channel needs to be setup.
+In order for a remote system to be able to PUT/GET messages in a queue, a server connection channel needs to be setup a listener needs to be setup on the channel.
 The server connection channel is the hostname and port (socket) used to connect to the MQ server.

-Next, lets configure the listener to expect a certain username and password, so that we have a basic authentication system in place for users that want to connect to our MQ server.
+Next, lets give a user access to the channel, and grant the user permissions to the manager and queue, so that we have a basic authentication system in place for users that want to connect to our MQ server.